Spain off the beaten path: 27 Bucket list-worthy places!

 I understand you need to visit popular places too, there is a reason they are so popular.
 But at least, make sure you are a responsible traveler, to leave as little footprints as possible when you do.

-However, in true Brainy Backpacker style, take a look beyond these iconic places too and seek some hidden gems in Spain on your next trip.
-There are plenty of destinations that would appreciate more (responsible) tourism!
+However, in true Brainy Backpacker style, take a look beyond these iconic places too, and seek some hidden gems in Spain on your next trip.
+There are plenty of destinations that would appreciate more (responsible) tourism and are perfect for slow traveling by van around Spain.

-After living a total of 8 years in the country, I have discovered quite a few secret places to visit in Spain.
-Nevertheless, to complete this off the beaten path Spain roundup, I’ve asked for the help of some other travelers that have been to some amazing places too!
+After living over 10 years in the country, I have discovered quite a few secret places to visit in Spain.
+Nevertheless, to complete this off the beaten path Spain roundup, I’ve asked for the help of some other travelers who have been to some amazing places too!

 Get ready to explore the best of Spain off the beaten track!